manheim/jenkinsfile-pipeline/docs/ConfirmBeforeDeployPlugin.md

         .build()
 ```

-By default, the plugin will timeout after 15 minutes.
+By default, the plugin will timeout after 15 minutes if no answer is given, and your pipeline will be aborted.
 You can optionally change this timeout.

 ```
 @Library('jenkinsfile-pipeline@<VERSION>') _